Protect List Quality

 ### Disposable Email Addresses

-A checker found temporary or disposable mailbox domains that are often abandoned.
+An email checker found temporary or disposable mailbox domains that subscribers often abandon.

-1. Avoid importing disposable addresses into normal campaign lists.
+1. Do not import disposable addresses into normal campaign lists.

-2. If the address is important, segment it separately and avoid large-volume sends.
+2. If a disposable address is important, put the address in a separate segment and avoid large-volume sends.

 3. Use double opt-in or account verification for forms that attract disposable addresses.

-4. Review the signup source if many disposable addresses arrive from the same form or campaign.
+4. Review the signup source if many disposable addresses come from the same form or campaign.

 ### No Addresses Found

-A bulk checker could not find any email-like values in pasted text or an uploaded file.
+A bulk email list checker could not find any email-like values in pasted text or an uploaded file.

-1. Paste one email per line or copy the email column from your spreadsheet.
+1. Paste one email address per line, or copy the email column from your spreadsheet.

-2. If uploading a file, use CSV or TXT.
+2. If you upload a file, use CSV or TXT.

-3. Make sure the file contains actual email addresses, not only names or IDs.
+3. Make sure the file contains email addresses, not only names or IDs.

 ### Duplicate Addresses

-A bulk checker found the same normalized address more than once.
+A bulk email list checker found the same normalized address more than once.

-3. If duplicate rows have different tags or fields, merge the useful data into one subscriber record.
+2. If duplicate CSV rows contain different useful tags or fields, merge the needed details into one subscriber record.

 4. Check the import source so the same person is not collected multiple times again.